ryanmcg86/budget-tracker/README.md

 Shows or hides the payer and share rows in the Edit and Add modals.

 **`updateSharedSentence(prefix)`**
 Updates the "who paid / who owes" label and shows/hides the split-row container and "Add Person" button based on the current payer and transaction type.
-Does not add or remove share rows — row management is handled exclusively by `addShareRow` (via the "Add Person" button) and the per-row × remove button.

 **`addShareRow(containerId, name, amount)`**
 Appends a person + amount row to the split container in the Edit or Add modal.